VicHug27/FinalProject/README.md

 Submissions for vaccine side effects (self-reported)
 Note: submissions for 2021 were more than all prior years combined since 1990!

+*COVID New Cases and Death csv too large to upload to Github but accessible via data.world
 ---------------------------------------------------------